 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s dirty, you can clean it by flowing watered-down bleach through the tube to flush the line.
 Or you can buy a new tube.

 Scrub the drain port using a small, round paintbrush.
 Hook up the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

 Annual air conditioner maintenance from Kapaun & Brown can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your routine maintenance!
+We also provide convenient service agreements, so you won’t forget to book your annual service!